 - Chocolate Chips - We use dairy-free chocolate chips.
-You could easily change these for an unrefined sugary addition such as berries, raisins, currants or chopped dates.
+You could easily change these for an unrefined sugary option such as berries, raisins, currants or chopped dates.

 - Ground Flaxseed - It's important to use ground flaxseed, and not whole.
 It's inexpensive, and if you haven't got access to it at a local health food store, you can easily find it online.
 Alternatively, you can sub it out for chia seeds.

-- Olive Oil - We use this as the fat, in place of butter/margarine.
+- Olive Oil - We use this instead of butter/margarine.
 When feeding our children, we try to use the least processed ingredients as practically possible.
 Olive oil is easily accessible, neutral in flavour, and great for heart health.
 It's a win win.
 Alternatively you can use avocado or (refined) coconut oil.

 - Rolled Oats - Oats are a great way to add in more fiber and iron to baking recipes.
-You can also make your own or buy oat flour to keep on hand in the cupboard for use in cakes and muffins - just whiz it in a blender until you have a fine flour.
+You can also easily make your own oat flour to keep on hand in the cupboard for use in cakes and muffins - just whiz it in a blender until you have a fine flour.
 Oats are a fantastic source of fiber, which helps to maintain a healthy gut.

 - Spelt Flour - You’ll get very similar results as baking with all-purpose flour, but spelt adds a little something 'extra'.
 By that we mean it adds a little bit more texture, a nuttier flavour, a better nutritional profile, and adds little more dimension to your baking.